• Home

 Best Things To Do In Manchester, VT In The Fall

-- Explore the shops in town, including the most adorable little bookstore, Northshire.
+→ Explore the shops in town, including the most adorable little bookstore, Northshire.

-- Walk to Lye Brook Falls.
+→ Hike to Lye Brook Falls.

-- Grab dinner at The Silver Fork, which is inside an old library and serves up absolutely amazing food.
+→ Grab dinner at The Silver Fork, which is inside an old library and serves up absolutely amazing food.

 Best Places To Stay In Manchester, VT In The Fall

-One of the best places to stay in Vermont in the fall is the Kimpton Taconic Hotel.
+Another of the best places to stay in Vermont in the fall right in Manchester is the Kimpton Taconic Hotel.
 I absolutely love the design of the rooms, which is very modern farmhouse meets traditional New England.
 And one of the best things about Kimpton hotels is that they’re all pet-friendly, with no additional pet fees or breed restrictions, making this a great option for those wanting to bring their dog with them.
 Located just about a mile from town center, this hotel also has a great on-site restaurant that focuses on locally-sourced and seasonal ingredients (oh, and really amazing cocktails!).

 8. Waitsfield

 Waitsfield is a bit more rural, but still offers lots to do – much of which is enjoying the natural beauty of the picturesque Vermont fall landscapes around the area.
-Besides that, you’ll find covered bridges, some really great restaurants, farms to tour and lots of time to relax and enjoying the atmosphere.
+Besides that, you’ll find covered bridges, some really great restaurants, farms to tour, and lots of time to relax and enjoying the atmosphere.

 Best Things To Do In Waitsfield, VT In The Fall

-- Ride the Single Chair Lift at Mad River Glen for spectacular foliage views.
+→ Ride the Single Chair Lift at Mad River Glen for spectacular foliage views.

-- Taste locally-made beer and cider at Lawson’s Finest Liquids.
+→ Taste locally-made beer and cider at Lawson’s Finest Liquids.

-- Stroll along the trails at Mad River Path.
+→ Stroll along the trails at Mad River Path.

-- Visit Hartshorn Organic Farm for a farm tour, watch maple syrup get made in-season, and sample their homemade bread.
+→ Visit Hartshorn Organic Farm for a farm tour, watch maple syrup get made in-season, and sample their homemade bread.
 This place is really special, and I recommend you visit!

-- Explore Waitsfield’s covered bridges.
+→ Explore Waitsfield’s covered bridges.

-- Go for a walk through Wu Ledges Forest.
+→ Go for a walk through Wu Ledges Forest.

 Best Places To Stay In Waitsfield, VT In The Fall